Random concave functions

 \begin{theorem} Let Assumption \ref{ass:density} be in force.
 Suppose $\frac{\lambda_K}{K^{1/(n+\alpha)}} \to c$ as $K \to \infty$, where $c > 0$ is a fixed constant.
 Then the sequence

 converges weakly to a random concave function $\widetilde{\Psi}_c$ on $\Delta_n$. \end{theorem}

+See Section \ref{sec:diagonal.third.case} for more discussion including a probabilistic representation of the limit $\widetilde{\Psi}_c$ in terms of a Poisson point process (see \eqref{eqn:Psi.tilde.representation}).
 Although Theorem \ref{thm:diagonal3} does not fit directly under the framework of Section \ref{sec:notations} and thus cannot be used directly in the applications described in Section \ref{sec:spt}, it is mathematically interesting as it gives another limit which is genuinely different from that of the hardmin case.
-See Section \ref{sec:diagonal.third.case} for more discussion including a probabilistic representation of the limit $\widetilde{\Psi}_c$ in terms of a Poisson point process.

-\begin{remark} In Theorem \ref{thm:diagonal3} the functions may become negative and so may lie outside $\mathcal{C}$.
-To be precise, here we are using the topology of local uniform convergence on the space $\widetilde{\mathcal{C}}$ of real-valued concave functions on $\Delta_n$.
-We may use the metric given by \eqref{eqn:C.metric}. \end{remark}
+\begin{remark} In the above results the functions may become negative and so may lie outside $\mathcal{C}$.
+To be precise, here we are using the topology of local uniform convergence on the space $\widetilde{\mathcal{C}}$ of real-valued continuous concave functions on $\overline{\Delta}_n$.
+We may continue to use the metric given by \eqref{eqn:C.metric}. \end{remark}